-First of all as you can imagine selecting a source control system is a big decision, once you go down the road of implementing a specific solution it is often hard to make a change later.
+First of all, as you can imagine selecting a source control system is a big decision, once you go down the road of implementing a specific solution it is often hard to make a change later.
 Regardless if that difficulty is due to incompatibilities between system, or the massive level of effort needed to switch to a different provider.
-Due to this, I find that it is very important to take a methodical approach to selecting the source control provider that you will use.
-As part of this it is also important to take stock of your current situation as well as to forecast what your situation will look like with future growth, as that can play a major role in what solution to go with.
+Due to this, I find that it is very important to take a methodical approach to select the source control provider that you will use.
+As part of this, it is also important to take stock of your current situation as well as to forecast what your situation will look like with future growth, as that can play a major role in what solution to go with.

 Why Use Source Control?

 However, before I dive into the criteria that I use to evaluate source control systems, I want to take a quick moment to express the importance of implementing source control.
 I have heard many arguments from individuals as to why they don't need a source control system.
 Some of my favorite ones are; I'm the only developer, we only work internally, and it's too expensive.
 All of these statements are entirely untrue.
 Source control systems provide many things to a development team, and the information stored within can be used in various ways to help provide input to a situation.